seebaermichi/nera/README.md

 Are all CSS, JavaScript, font and image files which are used on your website.
 During the render process all assets are copied to the `public` directory.

 ### Config
 Here you can define global settings for your website.
 All the global settings should got to the `config/app.yaml`.
-Like lang, name, etc.
+Like lang, name, etc. They will be available in the `data.app` object within source or plugin files or as `app` object within the view files.

 ### Pages
-Within the pages directory you add the Markdown files which actually include the content of your page.
+Within the pages directory you add the Markdown files which actually include meta information or settings and the content of your page.
 Find more information about the Markdown files below.

 ### Src
 The `src` directory includes the app itself.
-Here you find the `core.js`, `index.js`, `render.js` and `setup-plugins.js` files which include all the functionality to run the app.
+Here you find the `core.js`, `index.js`, `render.js` and `setup-plugins.js` files which include all the functionality to read the markdown files, get the settings, load plugins, copy assets and render the Html files into the `puplic` folder.

 ### Plugins
 The `src` folder also includes the `plugins` folder.
 In it you would place additional functionality.